alixinne/glsl-lang/README.md

 ***Planned for next release.*** The `data` folder contains vendored test data from the [glslangValidator](https://github.com/KhronosGroup/glslang) project to be used as a reference point for validating the preprocessor and parser.

+The `#[test]` definitions need to be generate before running the test suite on the glslang sources.
+Use the `gen-tests` task for this:

+    cargo xtask gen-tests

+Then run the tests:

+    cargo test --test glslang

 ### Why not pick this crate?